gmejiamtz/ice40-uart-alu/README.md

 ```

 8. Use GTKWave as needed

--Below is an image of what the lite desktop should look with GTKWave open with no file
+    - Below is an image of what the lite desktop should look with GTKWave open with no file

 ![GTKWave in noVNC desktop](docs/img/lite_desktop_gtkwave.png)